The 11 Best AI Stem Splitters and Vocal Removers (Free and Paid)

 Overview of Gaudio Studio

-These are likely running your separations on their dedicated processors rather than the local one on your computer, which can sometimes mean better results.
+Browser-based AI stem splitters run on dedicated processors rather than the one on your computer, which can sometimes mean better results.
+Gaudio Studio is our preferred example in this category.

-Once you do that, it’s very easy to upload the song you want to split, select the instrument layers you want to isolate, and submit your song to the queue.
+Once you sign up with your Google account, it’s very easy to upload the song you want to split, select the instrument layers you want to isolate, and submit your song to the queue.

 It took about five minutes for Gaudio Studio to separate our six-minute test song into vocal, bass, drum, and “other” stems.